Digital-Grinnell/dlad-blog/content/posts/087-rebuilding-isle-ld-again.md

 Drush script finished! ...exiting docker exec -w /var/www/html isle-apache-ld ./migration_site_vsets.sh  0.05s user 0.04s system 0% cpu 7:59.50 total
 ```

+**Note:** In the above output the two lines that read `find: './*/files': No such file or directory` were present because our _production_ backup copy of `/var/www/html/sites/defaults/files` had not been restored.
+Completion of that missing portion of `Step 9` should resolve/remove those warnings.
 {{% /annotation %}}

 **install_solution_packs.sh: installs Islandora solution packs**